ai2cm/fv3core/README.md

 1. Add any new branches to `branches.cfg`
 2. Rebuild the develop branch, either:
-  1. `make_develop gt4py-dev path/to/branches.cfg` (you may have to resolve conflicts...)
+  a. `make_develop gt4py-dev path/to/branches.cfg` (you may have to resolve conflicts...)
-  2. Adding new commits on top of the existing develop branch (e.g. merge or cherry-pick)
+  b.
+Adding new commits on top of the existing develop branch (e.g. merge or cherry-pick)
 3. Force push to the develop branch: `git push -f upstream develop`

 The last step will launch Jenkins tests.
 If these pass: